huijing/personal-website/content/blog/2023-12-19-external-api-to-drupal-10.md

 ### Install the module

-I have not hardcode Drupal-ed since 2017, so I need to rewire my neurons to the [Composer](https://getcomposer.org/) is king mindest.
+I have not hardcore Drupal-ed since 2017, so I need to rewire my neurons to the [Composer](https://getcomposer.org/) is king mindest.

 ```
 composer require 'drupal/feeds:^3.0@beta'